GiovanniFerrara/my-cv/content/jobs/ergo-digital/index.md

 type: job
 ---

-- Integrating in the existing application the "additional documents upload" module.
+- Integrating new modules to the existing application: e.g. adding a encryption-decryption service, a file upload module and performed a restyling of the UI.
-- Creating a statistics dashboard with Typescript/React handling frontend data caching and polling.
+- Creating a statistics dashboard with Typescript/React from scratch.
-Both modules are now released successfully in production.
+All new modules are now released successfully in production.